Quantifying fermionic nonlinearity of quantum circuits: Fermionic Nonlinearity of Quantum Circuits

-Our results indicate that, to demonstrate the quantum supremacy or quantum advantages with the UCCSD ansatz, one has to choose target Hamiltonians that exhibit strong electronic correlations and execute the quantum circuits with sufficiently low error rates.
-Note that even if the gate error of a device is 1\%, the effective physical error rate of the two-qubit dephasing noise in $\mathcal{E}_\text{noisy rot}$ would be much higher because, in general, the noise on the entangling gates to simulate non-local fermionic two-body or four-body rotations by physically allowed operations accumulates.
+Our results indicate that, to demonstrate the quantum supremacy or quantum advantages with the UCCSD {\ansatz}, one has to choose target Hamiltonians that exhibit strong electronic correlations and execute the quantum circuits with sufficiently low error rates.
+Note that even if the gate error of a device is 1\%, the effective physical error rate of the two-qubit dephasing noise in $\mathcal{E}_\text{noisy rot}$ would be much higher because, in general, the noise on the entangling gates to simulate non-local two or four fermionic modes rotations by physically allowed operations accumulates.

-We note that we have discussed the classical simulatability of noisy UCCSD ansatz using the optimized variational parameters obtained by the error-free simulations and found that, under certain circumstances, they become classically simulatable.
+We note that we have discussed the classical simulatability of noisy UCCSD {\ansatz} using the optimized variational parameters obtained by the error-free simulations and found that, under certain circumstances, they become classically simulatable.
 In such cases, even if sophisticated error mitigation and optimization strategies allowed us to perform the VQE successfully, we cannot achieve a quantum advantage because the resulting circuit can be simulated classically.